Average Real Estate Agent Commission Rates (2024 Update)

 ServiceCommission rateCost

-Total realtor commission ranges from 2.00% to 8.00%, with a nationwide average of 5.49% of the property's selling price.
-The total is usually split between the seller's agent and the buyer's agent.
+Total realtor commission ranges from 2.00% to 9.00%, with a nationwide average of 5.32% of the property's selling price.
+The total is usually split between the seller's and buyer's agents.

 The exact percentage you'll pay a realtor depends on several factors, like the normal rate in your area and which agent you choose to work with.
 If you find an agent through a low commission real estate company, you can pay a rate well below the industry average.